Last Updated: June 5, 2026

 For the best results, aim to walk for at least 30 minutes daily, with intensity levels that increase your heart rate and make breathing harder.

-Other Lifestyle Tips to Support Heart Health
+Other Lifestyle Tips to Support Heart Health and Cardiovascular Wellness

 In addition to exercise and diet, certain lifestyle changes can enhance your heart health further.
 Consider these adjustments: